Minds On

 • Democratic Rights: Canadian citizens have the right to vote in an election.

-Exploring our rights, freedoms, and responsibilities
+Exploring Canadian rights, freedoms, and responsibilities

 Record your ideas in the Rights and Responsibilities Chart using the following fillable and printable document.
 You can also complete this activity in your notebook or using a method of your choice.